Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Coconut Aminos

 The ratio of 1:1 of this substitute helps in giving similar results as tamari does.
-As coconut aminos are less salty in nature, they can be used for fewer salt purposes, unlike tamari.
+As coconut aminos are less salty, they can be used for fewer salt purposes, unlike tamari.

 Related Food Articles: